klahrich/chiefhustler/content/posts/aep.md

 I also like to keep an eye on option grants.
 In 2021 YTD, options granted were 450K (100K @ $0.49 and 350K @ $0.29).
 No options granted in 2020.
 1.39M were granted in 2019.

 Future acquisitions will be important to watch.
 My feeling is that the CEO/founder will be disciplined and that he doesn't like to overpay.
 Paul Andreola being on the board is also a good thing, he's familiar with the roll-up playbook.
 Hadi owns 7.6M shares (~13% of the shares outstanding), 695K options and 62.5K warrants.
-Paul holds (in total, including his wife and his company) 1.5M shares, 100K options and 125K warrants.
+Paul holds (in total, including his wife and his company) 1.5M shares, 100K options and 125K warrants - but he has also been purchasing in the open market recently.

 All in all, I like what I'm seeing here and still see some upside going into the last quarters of 2021, given the current [construction activity in Canada](https://thoughtleadership.rbc.com/home-builders-are-tackling-canadas-housing-supply-shortage/?utm_medium=email&utm_source=salesforce&utm_campaign=Housing).